harrisonritz/DynamicsTutorial_CCN2026/README.md

    > **Run the setup cells early.** Notebook 3 precompiles a sizeable Julia environment (several
    > minutes on a fresh Colab runtime) and downloads ~13 MB of assets — the parcellated HCP tensors,
    > the Schaefer-100/17 atlas, and the fsLR-32k surfaces — into `derivatives/`.
-Conference wifi is
-   > not the moment to discover this.

 ## Running locally